ezraonyinkwa/HR-Data-Analysis/README.md

 2. Salary and Compensation
    - What is the average salary of employees per gender?
-   - What is the distribution(Avg,Max,Min Salary)and our total expenditure of salaries among different departments,highlight the number of employees in each department before termination and after termination?
+   - What is the distribution(Avg,Max,Min Salary)and our total expenditure of salaries among different departments,highlight the number of employees in each department before and after termination ?

 3. Employee/Department Performance
    - How many employees have received a performance score of above or equal to 4 and which deparment has the highest number of employee with the perfomance score?
    - What is the average performance score for each department?
    - Identify the most common reasons for termination